How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Several factors reliably extend the timeline:

 Overseas costs or team members.
 If you claimed costs for overseas development work, or if part of your team was based abroad, HMRC needs to verify that the qualifying activities were actually performed by your UK company or a connected company.
+This generates additional rounds of information requests.

 Staff turnover.
 If the people who did the work have left your company, HMRC cannot interview them directly.
 You then need contemporaneous documentation (emails, git commits, technical notes) to prove the work happened.
 If this documentation is incomplete, the enquiry stalls while you hunt for evidence.